 The bank had a strong and active L&D team management decided to focus on building capabilities of customer-facing teams operating from 100+ branches across the country.
 They knew about the problems which had to be addressed immediately – major ones listed below:

 - Other than the 10 days of formal induction at Regional Training centres, most job-related training is done by the trainers travelling to branches occasionally or by managers.
 But it was not adequate or uniform.

 - The existing learning management system was web-based and demanded continuous internet connectivity.
 Further, a large percentage of the staff were feet-on-street, making it inconvenient and less useful for them.

-- While the LMS had a mobile interface, the user experience was unsatisfactory, as it was a rendition of the Web LMS and not a native mobile based corporate training application.
-It also didn’t work offline.
+- While the LMS did have a mobile app interface, the user experience was unsatisfactory, as, it was a complete rendition of the Web LMS and not a mobile learning-based training application.
+The Mobile Learning App also did not work offline.

 - LMS was used for mandatory compliance training and not for job-based learning.

 The bank was looking for a new age platform with an intuitive mobile learning interface for its branch teams comprising 80% desk-less staff, along with support for SCORM based training, to ensure existing content didn’t end up being redundant.